Outdoor Living

 After the quiz: what to bring to a real visit

-Photos after rain beat adjectives like uneven or splashy.
+Photos after rain are more helpful than vague descriptions.
 Mark where water sits ten minutes after an ordinary shower, where chairs rock, and where you want people to gather first.
-Note school break traffic if kids cut the same turf corner every afternoon.
-Outdoor living and lawn wear often share one circulation map even when the quiz picks stone first.
+Note event dates and which routes guests will use.

 Kanavas has served Southeast Wisconsin since 1974.
 Use the quiz to choose a starting service link.
 Use a site visit to confirm grade, utilities, and how your family actually moves outdoors before summer bookings fill.